atlasphp/Atlas.Orm/docs/reading.md

 See also the page on [working with RecordSets](./record-sets.html).

-## Fetching Related Records and RecordSetss
+## Fetching Related Records and RecordSets

 Any relationships that are set in the Mapper will appear as `null` in the Record object.
 Related data will only be populated if it is explicitly requested as